-Can I Trademark an Odor or Smell?
+Can I Trademark an Odor?

 Yes, you can trademark an odor if it is not a functional aspect of the product.
 For example, a trademark for plumeria scent for sewing thread was registered in 1990.